DataKitchen/ngx-toolkit/projects/ngx-monaco-editor/README.md

   formControl = new FormControl<string>('');
 }
 ```
-The component is set to have a minimum height of `200px` you can control with the css variable `--ngx-monaco-editor-min-height` which can be overriden with something like:
+The component is set to have a minimum height of `200px`.
+You can control this with the css variable `--ngx-monaco-editor-min-height`, which can be overriden with something like:
 ```css
 :host {
   --ngx-monaco-editor-min-height: 120px;